humberto-ortiz/megaprobe-lab/content/orosado.md

 Once im done with the new readme, I will submit my first pull request to the official kevlar branch.

+UPDATE: Started adding command details in manpage.
+It'll be a long man page, but will
+        include everything a user would need to work with kevlar ;

+UPDATE: Manpage almost done.
+A few commands and details missing before its complete ;

 To view these changes to kevlar, pull <a href='https://github.com/afrotonder/kevlar'>my branch </a> and enjoy.